-This is an amazing form of drying.
+Freeze-drying is NOT a food safety practice.
+It’s food preservation, not bacterial control.
 It is used in Research Laboratories around the world.
 The reason for this is, you can dry all forms of bacteria & virus & put them in a point of stasis & store them for long periods of time.
 When thawed out & exposed to ambient temperatures all the virus & bacteria are reactivated back to where they were.
 The issue on any freeze-dried pet products, all the talk is about how they dry & preserve the product, but nothing as to how they deal with the bacteria.
 As most treatments will involve a heat treatment at some stage to pasteurise the product to destroy bacteria, you don’t see that on any sites, so not sure to the products stability once packet is opened or moisture is added.
-So effectively a highly flavoursome & nutritious product with high bacteria levels.
-Not a safe option.

 Product is loaded into a dryer; fans draw in fresh air, distribute it evenly over the product, and expel it through a discharge vent.
 Standard units operate from ambient up to 120 °C, modulating valves also enable the flow of air through the cabinet to be varied and the operating temperature can be adjusted up to 200°C.

 Anything over 70c for long periods is actually cooking your meat dry, so 120c – 200c is definitely denaturing your product by cooking dry & destroying any nutritional benefits.

 Air drying involves sourcing air from outside, so if filters are clogged or dirty, if it is raining or very humid!!!!
 These are elements that influence how your products dry, the length of time it takes to dry & the quality of the finished product.